 22. Are you positive of your identification?
 If not, explain: I exclaimed to my wife that the bird was a Booby immediately.
-She as unaware that this was a rare sighting and said "so what you have seen them before".
+She was unaware that this was a rare sighting and said "so what you have seen them before", to which I replied that even though this could be the same bird as last year it still deserved reporting.

-23. Date: June 13, 2015 Time: 1:55 PM
+23. Date: September 3, 2016 Time: 9:55 AM